andresilvagomez/Localize/README.md

 Add ```.localize()``` for any ```String``` if you want localize.

-You don't need import anything in your code, Localize use extensions to localize your Strings.
+You don't need import anything in your code, Localize uses extensions to localize your Strings.

 ```swift